Thursday, April 11, 2024

 By George Webb Corporation - http://www.georgewebb.com

 1. For three consecutive mornings, I've happily eaten breakfast at George Webb, a Wisconsin chain of some 30+ counter and booth style restaurants which first opened for business in 1948.
 I've been enjoying them -- and particularly their cheese hash browns -- since the Seventies.
 However, I'm ordering their free water as my beverage for the foreseeable future.
-I recognize the ill effects of that silent thief we call inflation, but $3.30 for their small size glass of institutional orange juice?
+I recognize the ill effects of inflation, but $3.30 for their small size glass of institutional orange juice?
 Ridiculous.

 John Maddente photo

 2. I'm guessing few of my seven readers are familiar with Luckbox magazine.
 Its stated focus on "Life, Money, Probability" is geared toward Traders and other professional investors.
-I do not belong to that group, but a copy of this magazine at an airport lounge with snappy graphics and offbeat topics, caused me to subscribe.
+I do not belong to that group, but a copy of this magazine at an airport lounge with its snappy graphics and offbeat topics, drew me in.